Shivrajbakare/CATGNN_phonon_DOS/README.md

 of states by crystal attention graph neural network and High-Throughput screening of candidate substrates for wide bandgap electronic cooling. *Materials Today Physics*, **2024**, 101632.

+- please cite this work if you use the code

 ## Required Packages
 the following packages are required to run the code:</br>
 <code>torch=2.5.1</code></br>